Broden-Dean-13/Broden-Dean-13.github.io/index.md

 ---

-## Projects
+## Past Work

-### Project 1: Creating Visualizations of Large Data Sets
+### Example 1: Creating Visualizations of Large Data Sets
 ![Screenshot of project](Project1-1.png)
-*I can work with large data sets in python and create visually appealing graphs based of the data*
+*During this project I worked with extremely large data sets from a variety of states and organzied the risk of hurricanes by county and then sorted them by population*

+### Example 2:

 ---